Family Counseling in Troy

 - Resolve generational issues between kids, teens, parents, and extended family

-- Help family members understand the issues another family member might have, such as PTSD or addiction
+- Help family members understand the issues another family member might have, such as PTSD

 - Increase enjoyment of time spent together with the family